FamilyApps/ApesTogether/legal/terms-of-service.md

 - Failure to comply with tax reporting requirements
 - Providing investment advice or recommendations
 - Fraudulent or misleading content
+- Trading on or sharing insider information
+- Engaging in insider trading activities

 ## 9. Limitation of Liability